 Chip away.
 Break these tasks down into smaller, more manageable chunks that you can work on over a longer period of time.
-They are a high priority, but as they stand are probably going to require too much effort to be completed quickly.
+They’re a high priority, but as they stand, they’re probably going to require too much effort to be completed quickly.

 Do it now.
 These tasks are the highest priority, and you should consider getting them done first.
 Considering they’re low effort, they should come at little or no expense to the other tasks on your to-do list.

-The solution?
-Be realistic with your time, reflect on your to-do list and say “no” to those tasks that, actually, aren’t all that important.
+The solution for how to prioritise tasks is to be realistic with your time, reflect on your to-do list and say ‘no’ to those tasks that actually aren’t all that important.

 Find out more about how you can put these tips into practice and set yourself up for success through SCU Online’s flexible and affordable online courses, or speak to one of the friendly Student Enrolment Advisors today on 1300 589 882.